isaacnmm/pestpolicy-hugo2XX/content/posts/can-you-clean-hvlp-with-acetone/index.md

 Acetone is a powerful solvent widely used in various industries for its excellent ability to dissolve many different substances, including paint and coatings.

 When used as a cleaner for HVLP spray guns, it can help maintain the gun's performance and prolong its lifespan.
 However, there are some essential considerations to keep in mind: **1.
 Ventilation and Safety Precautions: ** Adequate ventilation is crucial when using acetone as it produces strong fumes.
-Always work in a well
-- ventilated area or use a fume extractor to remove vapors from the workspace.
+Always work in a well-ventilated area or use a fume extractor to remove vapors from the workspace.

 Additionally, it's essential to wear appropriate personal protective equipment, including gloves and safety goggles, to protect your skin and eyes from contact with the solvent. **2.
 Disassembling the HVLP Gun: ** Before cleaning with acetone, it's vital to disassemble the spray gun as much as possible.
 This includes removing the nozzle, air cap, and other removable parts to clean them separately.